EndemicPublic/Digital-literacy-project/task-2-portfolio/README.md

 ### 2. LinkedIn
 LinkedIn is a professional networking platform.
 I updated my profile by adding my education details, including my degree, university, and expected graduation timeline.

-### 3. Kaggle
+### 3. Stack Overflow
-Kaggle is a platform for data science and machine learning.
+stack overflow is a platform for data science and machine learning.
 I created a profile and added a bio to start exploring datasets, competitions, and practical learning opportunities.

 ## Purpose